Tahir-Alakbarli/aws-secure-private-database/README.md

 - No Multi-AZ standby
 - No read replica

-The database credentials were not stored in GitHub or hardcoded in the Python program.
+I did not store database credentials in GitHub or coded them in the Python program.

 ## Python Inventory Demonstration